Chiral bosonic quantum spin liquid in the integer-spin Heisenberg-Kitaev model: Quantum spin liquids and chirality

-It is most likely that one of the present QSLs could be stabilized at larger $S$ when we go beyond the present mean field theory.
-Even beyond the scope of the present work, it would be interesting to perform a complete PSG analysis for the present mean field construction in order to establish the list of all possible chiral ans\"atze.
+It is most likely that one of the present QSLs could be stabilized at larger $S$ when we go beyond the present mean field theory {as supported by the comparison with ED calculations, even though at the pure mean-field level, the gap is enlarged by increasing $S$}.
+Even beyond the scope of the present work, it would be interesting to perform a complete PSG analysis for the present mean field construction in order to establish the list of all possible chiral {\it Ans\"atze}.
 We let this question open for a future work.

 \begin{widetext}

 \end{widetext}